The Sumatran rhino (Dicerorhinus sumatrensis) is known as the “hairy” rhino.

 In 1986, the Sumatran rhino was listed as an endangered species by the International Union for the Conservation of Nature (IUCN) with an estimated population of 400 to 800 individuals.
 Ten years later, the species became listed as critically endangered and the population estimated then at 400 rhinos.
 In 2008, the estimate was down to less than 300.

-According to John Payne, director of the Borneo Rhino Alliance (BORA, mostly active in Malaysia), estimates since the 1970s were mostly made up based on limited field observation and lots of assumption.
+According to John Payne, director of the Borneo Rhino Alliance (BORA, mostly active in Malaysia), estimates since the 1970s were mostly made up based on limited field observations and lots of assumption.
 A small area was surveyed, and based on evidence collected, a minimum number of rhino presence was established.
 Then the number was extrapolated to unsurveyed areas and inflated based on assumptions of missed rhinos during the survey.

 But according to Payne, rhinos are easy to spot : they leave dungs and footprints.
 His point is that such assumptions are misleading and that scientists have overestimated Sumatran rhinos population for decades.